jquintero17/SIWAPP-Deployment-Engine/README.md

-## SIWAPP to vCenter Deployment Engine
+## SIWAPP to vCenter or AWS Deployment Engine
-###### The following will deploy a 4-tiered SIWAPP instance to vCenter.
+###### The following will deploy a 4-tiered SIWAPP instance to vCenter or AWS.
 You can deploy as many SIWAPP instances as necessary
 Dependency: DHCP must be present within a port-group in vCenter for deploying SIWAPP

 1. Build an Ubuntu 20.04 machine with 2vCPU, 4G RAM, and min.
 64GB HDD